 Together with emblematic examples of emerging and re-emerging vector-borne diseases in which wild and domestic animals play a key role as vectors, intermediate hosts and/or reservoirs (Boissier et al., 2016), influenza highlights the increasing globalization of health risks and the importance of the human-animal-ecosystem interface in the evolution and emergence of pathogens.
 It illustrates how a better knowledge of causes and consequences of certain human activities, lifestyles and behaviors in ecosystems is crucial for understanding disease dynamics and driving public policies.
-Therefore health security must be understood on a global scale integrating human health, animal health, plant health, ecosystems health and biodiversity.
+Therefore, health security must be understood on a global scale integrating human health, animal health, plant health, ecosystems health and biodiversity.
 This ambition requires breaking down the interdisciplinary barriers that separate human and veterinary medicine from ecological, evolutionary and environmental science.
 It calls upon the development of integrative approaches linking the study of proximal factors underlying pathogen emergence and host physiological and adaptive responses to stress to their consequences on ecosystems functioning and evolution (Destoumieux-Garzόn et al., 2018).

+In that sense, several points discussed in this article may be considered to tackle epizooties and zoonotic diseases.
+This starts with a required knowledge on the ecology of pathogens of interest (environmental niches, hosts, reservoirs and vectors), which may be complex for multi-host pathogens.
+While reliable and efficient tools for pathogen monitoring are usually rapidly available, complex pathogen transmission routes are often poorly characterized.
+New technologies for the monitoring animal contact data, including social networks give now access to this knowledge.
+Network modeling should help understanding transmission dynamics in wild animal and livestock populations, which is needed to predict and reduce pathogen transmission (Craft, 2015).
+Adapting livestock management according to ecological principles is also an important avenue to improve animal health.
+By reducing contacts, low density farming has been shown to limit pathogen transmission (Tendencia et al., 2011).
+Beyond respectful cultural practices, introducing genetic diversity in livestock should be considered as a sustainable way to reduce disease spread.
+Indeed, genetically homogenous populations (monocultures) are more vulnerable to infection than genetically diverse populations, which have the potential to buffer populations against epidemics in nature (King and Lively, 2012; Ekroth at al., 2019).
+Finally, new avenues remain to be explored to increase the adaptability of farmed animals.
+If selective breeding (artificial selection) remains largely used in animal farming, recent studies have shown that new prophylaxes that increase animal adaptability can be envisioned to confer resistant phenotypes to otherwise susceptible animals without affecting the genetic diversity of the livestock.
+Indeed, several invertebrates (e.g. oysters, shrimp, honey bees) can be protected from pathogen infections by immune priming, which confers the potential to control infections and limit pathogen transmission, even in species that cannot be vaccinated (Lafont M. et al., 2017).
+A high interest is currently paid to immune priming, which has proven to be trans-generational in a series of cultured invertebrate species (Tetreau et al., 2019).
+However, the epidemiological consequences of trans-generational immune priming and its impact on the evolution of parasite/pathogen virulence are still debated (Tidbury et al., 2012) and remain to be studied.

-THE ROLE OF ANIMALS IN THE ELEMENTARY CYCLES IN TERRESTRIAL AND AQUATIC AGROECOSYSTEMS
+THE ROLE OF ANIMALS IN THE NUTRIENT CYCLES IN TERRESTRIAL AND AQUATIC AGROECOSYSTEMS